About the Virus & Testing

 There are several differences between seasonal influenza and COVID-19.
 Seasonal influenza is categorized as either influenza A or influenza B, both of which encompass several strains of virus that can cause illness.
 COVID-19 is caused by the SARS-CoV-2 virus.
 There is an influenza vaccination available and effective to prevent some of the most dangerous strains or to reduce the severity of influenza.
 There is currently no vaccination for COVID-19.

-Older adults and people with preexisting conditions are most at risk for severe illness.
+Older adults and people with obesity, diabetes, and other preexisting conditions are most at risk for severe illness.

 Wash your hands.
 It’s one of the most effective ways to prevent the spread of germs.
 Clean hands can stop germs from spreading from one person to another and throughout an entire community – from your home and workplace to child care facilities and hospitals.
 Follow these five steps every time: